Tag Questions ESL Games, Activities and Worksheets

 ESL Tag Questions Game - Grammar and Speaking: Sentence Completion, True or False, Asking and Answering Questions from Prompts, Freer Practice - Pair Work - Intermediate (B1) - 25 minutes

 In this amusing tag questions game, students guess whether statements about a partner are true or false and then ask tag questions to confirm the information.
-First, students complete the statements in the first column of the worksheet with true and false information.
+First, students complete statements with true and false information.
 Half the sentences should be true and half should be false.
-Next, students swap their worksheets with a partner.
-Next, students read their partner's statements and decide if they are true or false, writing their answer next to each statement.
-Students then take it in turns to ask a tag question to confirm the information based on their opinion.
+Next, students swap worksheets with a partner.
+Students then read their partner's statements and decide if they are true or false, writing their answer next to each statement.
+After that, students take turns asking a tag question to confirm the information based on their opinion.
 For example, if Student A wrote 'I like going to parties', but Student B thinks the statement is false, they ask 'You don't like going to parties, do you?'
 If Student B thinks the sentence is true, they would ask 'You like going to parties, don't you?'
 Their partner then reveals the correct answer by answering the tag question.
 The student with the most correct guesses at the end of the game wins.

 I'm right, aren't I?
 Preview